MCP Server — Overview

 | MCP server | You want Claude.ai (or another MCP client) to read Pathbound data on your behalf. |

 The two surfaces hit the same backend and respect the same tenant boundaries.
-MCP authenticates via Pathbound’s native OAuth login (no API key); the REST API authenticates via API keys.
+Interactive MCP clients (Claude.ai) authenticate via Pathbound’s native OAuth login; headless MCP clients can authenticate with a REST API key instead.

 What MCP exposes